See Thailand Through My Lens

 In 1995, that lifelong passion turned into a new beginning in Thailand.
 After months of preparation, I started teaching scuba diving, and Scandinavian Divers took its first breath of life.

 The first photo shows our tiny booking office — simple, modest, and filled with excitement.
-Soon after came our rented liveaboard, Daranee, and with it the beautiful rhythm of sea life at the Similan Islands.
+Soon after came our rented liveaboard boat, Daranee, and with it the beautiful rhythm of sea life at the Similan Islands.

 As our reputation grew, we took a big step forward.
 We rented a long-neglected warehouse near Bangla Road and transformed it into a full dive centre — stripped, cleaned, rebuilt, and reborn.
 Along one wall we built twenty bunk beds for guests arriving the night before our five-day cruises, or for those needing a night’s rest before flying home.